Sustainability

 In Japan, the program aims to improve understanding of other cultures, and strengthen negotiation and presentation skills in foreign languages through the use of native instructors.
 It also incorporates practical training overseas, including visits to countries such as Singapore and Vietnam where Group companies operate.

 In Singapore, employees undergo training at POKKA CORPORATION (SINGAPORE) PTE.
-LTD., which has a strong presence in the country, visit areas with various different cultures, and communicate with local residents; in this way, the program aims to increase the output of its participants.
+LTD., which has a strong presence in the country, visit areas with various different cultures, and communicate with local residents; in this way, the program aims to increase the output capability of its participants.
 In Vietnam, program participants engage in a variety of activities, including visits to SAPPORO VIETNAM LTD. production bases and other Japanese companies operating in the region, and exchanges of opinions with employees who work there.

 Sapporo Technology Academy